Incubating Success: Young Tanzanian Entrepreneur Mentors Other Businesswomen

 Yet in late 2015, Ndinagwe joined a TechnoServe business training with other young women and men and spent three months building interpersonal and business management skills through the STRYDE curriculum.
 “I learned how to believe in myself and my ability to succeed,” she says.

 Gaining more confidence from this early success, she wrote a business plan for STRYDE’s competition and used the prize money to buy her own chickens to lay eggs.
 Yet her dad, who was left paralyzed by a stroke in 2012, advised her not put all her eggs in one proverbial basket.
-So Ndinagwe diversified her farming business by buying two young pigs to breed as well as rabbits.
+So Ndinagwe diversified her farming business by buying two young pigs to breed, as well as rabbits.

-Female Role Models for Female Entrepreneurs
+Women Role Models for Women Entrepreneurs

-Ndinagwe’s STRYDE trainers took note of her rapidly growing confidence and business acumen, and urged her to apply to become a business counselor for a new TechnoServe program, Business Women Connect (BWC).
-After two interviews, she got the job and with it, the opportunity to help other women achieve their business dreams.
+Ndinagwe’s STRYDE trainers took note of her rapidly growing confidence and business acumen and urged her to apply to become a business counselor for a new TechnoServe program, Business Women Connect (BWC).
+After two interviews, she got the job, and with it, the opportunity to help other women achieve their business dreams.

 Ndinagwe meets with small groups of women once a week for 12 weeks to deliver training using activity-based learning and video.
-Together, they develop skills such as setting business goals, mobilizing finance and record-keeping.
+Together, they develop skills such as setting business goals, mobilizing finance, and recordkeeping.
 The women also receive training on gender equality and on the use and benefits of M-Pawa, a mobile savings platform from Vodacom.

 Vicky Frank Katage, who was among Ndinagwe’s 63 trainees from the first cohort of BWC, can already see how her tailoring business is benefiting from her new knowledge.
 “I learned about keeping records and managing finances.
 This has helped me much as I now see myself as a real businesswoman.
 I have vision of where I want my business to go.”

-“Ndinagwe is very young to me but she has inspired me a lot with her passion to help us grow our businesses.” says Martha Zephania Bukuku, a 32-year-old mother of three who runs her own handicraft business.
+“Ndinagwe is very young to me but she has inspired me a lot with her passion to help us grow our businesses,” says Martha Zephania Bukuku, a 32-year-old mother of three who runs her own handicraft business.
 “Since she is also a businesswoman, she shared her experience and successes with us and this made us feel more confident.”

 Thanks to the training, Martha realized she could expand her business by using savings, without taking out a loan.
 After talking with other businesswomen and asking customers about their preferences for the first time, Martha was able to identify a new product line for her business – handmade jewelry purses, which are already selling well.